compwron/generateJarFromData/README.md

 Note: This is not an official project.
 This is based on my personal opinions about a pain point that my team has been feeling.

 TODO/Note: currently, some of the "unit" tests are not actually unit tests.
 They talk to the database and the filesystem.
 This is a hacky project and never intended to be prod code.

+To use:
+* create db.properties (see sample.db.properties)
+* modify ivyPublishUrl, username, password in gradle.properties